Packing for travel tips and how to pack light.

 I call them my three “extra” allowable items.
 This is me wearing one of my three “extra” items in Rome.
 It feels good to be on a “dressy” side here and there.

-Itemized list of items for your summer and winter trips.
+Itemized list of the travel gear for your summer and winter trips.

 Depending on the weather the itemized list of items for your trip could be: